-As soon as is practicable, an Investigator from the OUEC will contact the Complainant identified in the report to schedule an initial meeting to:
+As soon as is practicable, an Investigator from OUEC will contact the Complainant identified in the report to schedule an initial meeting to:

-- Refer them to this Policy at OUEC's website. - Review the Complainant's Notice of Rights, Remedies and Responsibilities Regarding Reports for Title IX Form to explain avenues for resolution, including: - The steps involved in an both the Informal and Formal Resolution Procedures under this Policy; - Discuss confidentiality of University investigations; - Determine whether the Complainant wants to pursue a resolution through the University; - Refer to law enforcement, counseling, medical, academic, or other resources, as appropriate; - Discuss, as appropriate, possible supportive, remedial and protective measures that can be provided during the pendency of the investigative and adjudication processes. - If the Complainant agrees to disclose information regarding the allegation, including the identity of the Respondent, the date, location, if known, and the general nature of the alleged violation of Policy and agrees to file a Formal Complaint, the Complainant will complete their Rights Form accordingly and sign the document.
+- Refer them to this Policy at OUEC's website. - Review the Complainant's Notice of Rights, Remedies and Responsibilities Regarding Reports Form ("Rights Form") to explain avenues for resolution, including: - o The steps involved in both the Informal and Formal Resolution Procedures under this Policy; - o Discuss confidentiality of University investigations; - o Determine whether the Complainant wants to pursue a resolution through the University; - o Refer to law enforcement, counseling, medical, academic, or other resources, as appropriate; - o Discuss, as appropriate, possible supportive, remedial and protective measures that can be provided during the pendency of the investigative and adjudication process.